Places to Visit in Scotland in Winter

-Scotland’s winter weather can be miserable, with temperatures rarely rising above 6 °C and daylight at just 6-7 hours per day.
-It’s just as well, then, that Scotland has a superb collection of winter tourist attractions with outdoor destinations like the Highlands offering unrivalled snow sports and cities like Edinburgh and Glasgow chock-a-block full of family-friendly indoor activities.
+Scotland’s winter weather can be miserable, with temperatures rarely rising above 6 °C and daylight lasting just 6-7 hours per day.
+It’s just as well, then, that Scotland has a superb collection of winter tourist attractions, with outdoor destinations like the Highlands offering unrivalled snow sports and cities like Edinburgh and Glasgow full of family-friendly indoor activities.

 Things to Do in Edinburgh in Winter

 As the capital of Scotland, Edinburgh is the perfect destination for a winter holiday in Scotland.
-From the cosy pubs along Rose Street to the sprawling maze of rooms in Edinburgh Castle, you’ll find enough attractions to keep the entire family entertained no matter the state of the weather outside.
+From the cosy pubs along Rose Street to the sprawling maze of rooms in Edinburgh Castle, you’ll find enough attractions to keep all ages and interests occupied, no matter the state of the weather outside.

-Add to this the theatres, museums and art galleries (most of which are free), the fantastic array of places to eat and one of the best winter festivals in Europe, and Edinburgh has to be at the top of your list for things to do in Scotland in winter.
+In addition, the theatres, museums, and art galleries (most of which are free), the fantastic array of places to eat, and one of the best winter festivals in Europe, make Edinburgh a must-visit winter destination.

 Edinburgh Castle